 Your submission must adhere to the following guidelines to be approved by TakeLessons.

-While writing your class title, consider the following:
+While writing your title, consider the following:

 - Keep it short and sweet

 - Try to quantify what the student will learn for video titles

 - Avoid mentioning the level and subject - we display that info for you!

 - Capitalize only the first letter of each word (excluding the, an, a, in, etc.)

 Your title should quickly tell the student what they may learn.
 Be sure to include a call to action so the student understands the content is interactive, and they will be able to participate or practice along.

 Example verbs are “Practice,” “Perform,” "Play," "Learn," and “Incorporate.”

 The following information should be omitted from your title:

 Improved Title: Learn New Ukulele Chords or Practice Easy Ukulele Chords